jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 from her that I had your address.
 Oh, sir, do you not think that you could help me, too, and at least throw a little light through the dense darkness which surrounds me?

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 117

 At present it is out of my power to reward you for your services, but in a month or six weeks I shall be married, with the control of my own income, and then at least you shall not find me ungrateful.”